Rose Hill School...Where the Past Meets the Present!

 Dressed in period clothing and carrying makeshift syrup buckets containing their lunch, students participate in the living history program, "A Day at Rose Hill School."
 They pretend to travel back in time to become scholars attending one of Oklahoma's early one-room schools.
 Greeted at the door by a stern-looking school marm, the students file into the classroom and take their seats.
 During the day, the scholars have exercises in cursive writing, cyphering (arithmetic) with slateboards and chalk, and reading from McGuffey's readers.
 Scholars also study history, geography, do chores, and play games.*

-School activities are currently scheduled from 9:30 a.m. to 1:30 p.m. on Monday through Friday during the fall and spring semesters.
+School activities are currently scheduled from 9:30 a.m. to 1:30 p.m. on Tuesday through Friday during the fall and spring semesters.
 Visitors are welcome.
-(The museum remains closed Monday even when classes are in session.)

 Visitors are welcome.
 Contact the museum at 580-336-2405 or firstname.lastname@example.org to verify schedule.